To koi or not to koi?

 Koi aren’t just expensive goldfish.
 They truly are a different animal.

 Koi and goldfish actually both descended from varieties of Asian carp but have grown into two distinct species.
-Koi have barbs protruding from their lips that help them rummage for food along the bottom of a pond, while goldfish do not.
+Koi usually (but not always) have barbs protruding from their lips that help them rummage for food along the bottom of a pond, while goldfish do not.
 Koi’s bodies are tapered at each end, whereas goldfish have rounded bodies with blunt noses.

 Koi also tend to have showier colors than their less expensive counterparts – but that doesn’t mean all goldfish are plain gold.
 In addition to classic solid colors like orange, yellow and red, goldfish also come in red-and-white varieties (called sarassa), as well as blue and orange with dark specks (called shubunkin).